 18The rest of the events of Manasseh’s reign, including his prayer to his God and the words the prophets spoke to him in the name of the Lord God of Israel, are recorded in the Annals of the Kings of Israel.
 19The Annals of the Prophets include his prayer, give an account of how the Lord responded to it, record all his sins and unfaithful acts, and identify the sites where he built high places and erected Asherah poles and idols before he humbled himself.
 20Manasseh passed away and was buried in his palace.
 His son Amon replaced him as king.

 21Amon was twenty-two years old when he became king, and he reigned for two years in Jerusalem.
-22He did evil in the sight of the Lord, just like his father Manasseh had done.
-Amon offered sacrifices to all the idols his father Manasseh had made, and worshiped them.
+22He did evil in the sight of the Lord, just as his father Manasseh had done.
+Amon offered sacrifices to all the idols his father Manasseh had made and worshiped them.
 23He did not humble himself before the Lord as his father Manasseh had done.
 Amon was guilty of great sin.
 24His servants conspired against him and killed him in his palace.
 25The people of the land executed all who had conspired against King Amon, and they made his son Josiah king in his place.

 34:1 Josiah was eight years old when he became king, and he reigned for thirty-one years in Jerusalem.
 2He did what the Lord approved and followed in his ancestor David’s footsteps; he did not deviate to the right or the left.

 3In the eighth year of his reign, while he was still young, he began to seek the God of his ancestor David.
 In his twelfth year he began ridding Judah and Jerusalem of the high places, Asherah poles, idols, and images.
-4He ordered the altars of the Baals to be torn down, and broke the incense altars that were above them.
-He smashed the Asherah poles, idols and images, crushed them up and sprinkled the dust over the tombs of those who had sacrificed to them.
+4He ordered the altars of the Baals to be torn down and broke the incense altars that were above them.
+He smashed the Asherah poles, idols, and images, crushed them, and sprinkled the dust over the tombs of those who had sacrificed to them.
 5He burned the bones of the pagan priests on their altars; he purified Judah and Jerusalem.
 6In the cities of Manasseh, Ephraim, and Simeon, as far as Naphtali, and in the ruins around them, 7he tore down the altars and Asherah poles, demolished the idols, and smashed all the incense altars throughout the land of Israel.
 Then he returned to Jerusalem.(NET Bible)

 108:1 A song, a psalm of David.

-I am determined, O God!
+I am determined, O God.

 I will sing and praise you with my whole heart.

-2Awake, O stringed instrument and harp!
+2Awake, O stringed instrument and harp.

-I will wake up at dawn!
+I will wake up at dawn.

-3I will give you thanks before the nations, O Lord!
+3I will give you thanks before the nations, O Lord.

-I will sing praises to you before foreigners!
+I will sing praises to you before foreigners.

 4For your loyal love extends beyond the sky,